Provision in Accounting (IAS 37): Examples & Journal Entries

 🌐

-Note: Under US GAAP, the term “provision” is also used colloquially to refer to income tax expense (e.g., “provision for income taxes”), which is different from the IFRS usage.
+Note: Under US GAAP, the term “provision” is also used to refer to income tax expense (e.g., “provision for income taxes”), which is distinct from the IFRS usage.
 Context is important when reading US financial statements.

 How to Calculate a Provision